center-for-threat-informed-defense/attack-flow/docs/best_practices.rst

 * Defenders can build large flow diagrams to represent and support an ongoing incident, extracting key information from system-level data and logs.
 * Modeling for defensive posture via visualization of convergence / choke points
 * Highlight critical assets that have been or may have been compromised.
+* Blue teamers can take an Attack Flow executed by the Red team, and then begin to fill in components of the flow where they were able to successfully detect a behavior.
+* As part of mitigation development, the blue team can work with the CTI team to identify adversaries of concern, and even receive Attack Flows from internal CTI and then add in where they have detection rules and/or controls in place to detect these behaviors.
+As they identify these areas, they can  begin to also identify gaps in their controls and detections
+* Attack Flows can be part of a larger effort to build layered defenses, by having convergence points for visibility and correlation (e.g., SIEM, XDR, SOAR, etc.) and unconvering chokepoints to prevent subsequent malicious actions that rely on the success of a previous adversary behavior.

 Mapping System Data to Attack Flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~